kprussing/docstring2markdown/README.markdown

 `docstring2markdown`
 ====================

-Convert the `docstrings` of a Python package into Markdown.
+Convert the `docstring`s of a Python package into Markdown.

 This is tool I developed while working on my dissertation.
 I needed a way to convert the `docstring`s in my Python package into a usable API